-The FASB has recently issued or discussed a number of proposed standards on such topics as consolidation, financial statement presentation, revenue recognition, financial instruments, hedging, and contingencies.
+The FASB has recently issued or discussed a number of proposed standards on such topics as financial statement presentation, financial instruments and hedging.
 Some of the proposed changes are significant and could have a material impact on our reporting.
 We have not yet fully evaluated the potential impact of these proposals, but will make such an evaluation as the standards are finalized.